VoxleJ/AorticPulseWaveVelocity/README.md

 ### Pulse Wave Velocity
   - This requires an external input of aortic arch/aortic length
   - For this project I measured full aortic and aortic arch length using a 3D centerline

+### So What is Going on Now?
+Sept.
+25, 2019
+  - Currently I am having a difficult time with TT50 and TT25, theoretically all the method needs to do is get 50% or 25% of the max    upslope, and get the distance/subtract.
+Now this should give the Transit Time, but it doesn't.
+  - I am having issues where my XCorr method is differing on certain cases to one of the "gold standard" data sets I was given, and I am not sure why.
+About 50% of the time, the transit time at the highest correlation, and about 25% of the the the transit time at the next highest correlation is correct.
+Sometimes I don't get a value that is close to correct.
+  - I have not worked on the group delay method.